-A disaster-resilient church has a trained incident coordinator who is recognised by the church leadership.
+- A disaster-ready church has a trained incident coordinator who is recognised by the church leadership.

-In a disaster-resilient church, the congregation has participated in a Generosity Revolution journey and church members have been trained in setting up a hub.
+- In a disaster-ready church, the congregation has participated in a Generosity Revolution journey and church members have been trained in setting up a hub.

-The church leadership of a disaster-resilient Church has interrogated and has documented their own capacity to respond to disasters: what they can offer, in what time period, to whom, in what kind of incident, how frequently, to what scale.
+- The church leadership of a disaster-ready Church has interrogated and has documented their own capacity to respond to disasters: what they can offer, in what time period, to whom, in what kind of incident, how frequently, to what scale.

-The church leadership of a disaster-resilient Church is in relationship with other churches responding in the same geographical areas or areas of need
+- The church leadership of a disaster-ready Church is in relationship with other churches responding in the same geographical areas or areas of need

-The church leadership of a disaster-resilient Church have identified areas where they would like to offer more (eg trauma counselling; conflict mediation) and are pursuing training in this
+- The church leadership of a disaster-ready Church have identified areas where they would like to offer more (eg trauma counselling; conflict mediation) and are pursuing training in this